iTwin/itwinjs-core/docs/presentation/content/RelatedPropertiesSpecification.md

 ### Attribute: `relationshipProperties`

-List of names or definitions of relationship class properties that should be included in the content.
-The properties are taken from the relationship used in the last step of the relationship path specified in the [`propertiesSource`](#attribute-propertiessource).
+Lists [ECRelationshipClass](../../bis/ec/ec-relationship-class.md) properties that should be included in the content.
+Only the properties from the last relationship of [`propertiesSource`](#attribute-propertiessource) path are accessible.
 In addition, a couple of special values are allowed:

 - `"_none_"` means none of the relationship properties should be picked up.
 - `"*"` means all relationship properties should be picked up.